sthi-1005/stock-analysis/README.md

     - The script is great for investors who are interested in tracking only a specific set of stocks in their portfolio.
 In some cases, investors may diversify into many different stocks but those stocks may not neccesarily be a part of their "core" portfolio they wish to analyze.
   - Cons:
     - The tickers are hardcoded into the script, and not only are the numbers of tickers analyzed limited, but the code also will not readily anaylze any new tickers.
+    - The daily ticker data must be grouped by ticker and then sorted by oldest to newest date